Belartale/burst-generate-files/README.md

 - #### `generationRow`
 This is the string which will be inserted into file.

+- #### `onceInsertRow`
+This is the boolean.
+If it is true, the row will only be inserted once, when you insert again you will catch the warning.
+**Note:** if you want to paste again, you need edit file `config.generate.files.json`

 ### `onComplete` *optional*
 this is the function that will be executed after generation